Congratulations on considering the best study abroad German language program!

 - Marburg includes the oldest Gothic church in Germany called Elisabethkirche.
 It’s a monumental piece of architecture.

-- World War 1 Field Marshall von Hildenberg is buried in Elisabethkirche.
+- Paul von Hindenburg, World War 1 German field marshal and second President of Germany (1925–34), is buried in Elisabethkirche.

 - Philipps University is located in Marburg, and it’s the oldest Protestant university in Europe.